AlexBeem/Ariadne-Bootloader/README.md

 ```
 tftp> mode octet
 ```
-This way you tell the __TFTP__ client to send binary data.
+This way you tell the **TFTP** client to send binary data.
 This is absolutely needed as if your client is in netascii mode, uploading will fail.
 After this, it is advised to use the two following commands to make the process more informative so you can have a better view of what is happening, but they are not needed.
 ```
 tftp> trace
 tftp> verbose
 ```
-Now to actually upload the binary file all you have to do is __reset__ the board and in the next __5 seconds__ run the following command.
+Now to actually upload the binary file all you have to do is **reset** the board and in the next **5 seconds** run the following command.
 ```
 tftp> put [sketch].bin
 ```
-The __5 second__ time frame is in case you already have a valid program uploaded on the Arduino.
-In case you don't have a program loaded or it has been marked invalid, you don't have any time constraints.

-Now you should see your tftp client sending packets and the indication LED on __pin 13__ or __pin 9__ blinking in a random way, almost like having a hiccup.
+Now you should see your tftp client sending packets and the indication LED blinking.
 A correct output sample of the TFTP client uploading the *blink* sketch is below:
 ```
 tftp> mode octet
 tftp> trace